iluvjava/Maths/Notebook 2.0/CSE 546 (Machine Learning Fundamentals)/SGD.md

 Which appeared in the previous analysis on the boundeness of the Stochastic Gradient Descend Algorithm.

-The intuition bethind the Jensen's inequality is simple, take a look at the convex defintion of a function:
+The intuition behind the Jensen's inequality is simple, take a look at the convex definition of a function:

 $$
 f(tX_1 + (1 -t)X_2)\le f(X_1) + (1 - t)f(X_2)